 How To Do Fake Calligraphy

 The nice thing about fake calligraphy is that you probably have all of the tools already.
 Pretty much any writing instrument can be used to create faux calligraphy, though some are suited better to certain styles, sizes, or fonts than others.
+Note: this post contains affiliate links which give us a commission at no additional cost to you

 In my opinion, the best tool to start with is a rollerball or gel pen because it’s easy to control and gives a nice, fine line.
 I used a Pilot extra-fine roller ball pen because I already had it on hand.